Gerhard Lohfink: Biography

-Bishop Kempf granted him permission for Lohfink to pursue a doctorate in theology with the requirement that he would initially serve as a pastor for a year in Frankfurt.
-In 1964 he continued his studies in theology at the Julius-Maximilians-University Würzburg.
-In 1971 Lohfink earned his doctorate with the dissertation The Ascension of Jesus: Studies on the Ascension and Exaltation texts in Lukas.
-He habilitated (qualified as a teacher) in 1973 with his work The Collection of Israel: An examination of Lukan Ecclesiology.
+Bishop Kempf granted permission for Lohfink to pursue a doctorate in theology with the requirement that he would initially serve as a pastor for a year in Frankfurt.
+In 1964 he continued his studies in theology at the University of Würzburg.
+In 1971 Lohfink earned his doctorate with the dissertation The Ascension of Jesus: Studies on the Ascension and Exaltation texts in Lukas, supervised by Rudolf Schnackenburg.
+He was habilitated in 1973 with his work The Collection of Israel: An examination of Lukan Ecclesiology.

-In 1973 Lohfink was appointed scientific council and professor of New Testament at the Catholic Theological Faculty of University of Tübingen.
-In 1976 he was appointed ordinary for New Testament.
+In 1973 Lohfink became a lecturer of the New Testament at the Catholic theological faculty of the University of Tübingen, appointed professor in 1976.
 In 1979 and 1980 he was involved as a deputy of the theological faculty in the ecclesiastical dispute over Hans Küng.
-At the end Lohfink publicly voted for Küngs’ exclusion from the faculty.
+At the end Lohfink publicly voted for Küng's exclusion from the faculty.
+In 1982 he published a book, translated in 1984 by David L. Balch as Jesus and Community.
+The Social Dimension of Christian faith.
+It was translated privately into Hungarian, and influenced Christians in Hungary who lived in a Communist regime.

-In 1987 he left the university on his own behalf to live in Bad Tölz and work in the Catholic Integrated Community.
-He continues to research and lecture on ecclesiology and eschatology.
-His books have been translated into many languages.